 Go Wild!
 Sea Turtles by Jill Esbaum for National Geographic Kids

 Use this new Go Wild! series with your early elementary readers to learn how to read nonfiction text for information.
 Full color photographs, labels and captions, and colorful and readable text.

 Go Wild!
 Pandas by Margie Markiarian

-This book is a beautiful way for younger readers ages 6 to 9 to learn about pandas with easier text and plenty of photo support and captions.
+This easy nonfiction book is a beautiful way for younger readers ages 6 to 9 to learn about pandas with easier text and plenty of photo support and captions.

 A Brief History of Underpants by Christine Van Zandt, illustrated by Harry Briggs

 It’s true– even people in ancient times wore underwear!
 Whether it was an Inuit in caribou skin underwear or Egyptian loincloths or quilted, padded underpants of European knights, kids will read all about the history of underwear, inventions like the sewing machine that changed the world of underwear, and plenty of fun facts about underpants!
 Well-written with punny humor, facts, and comic illustrations, this little nonfiction book for young readers is a delight!
 (Here’s a joke from the back of the book… Q: Why does a pirate wear underpants?
 A: To hide his booty.)

 Little Kids First Big Book Rocks, Minerals, and Shells by Moira Rose Donohue